ArishIT/torero_prototype/torero-resources/README.md

 - **Configurable Retry Logic**: Adjust retry parameters based on your specific needs
 - **Consistent Behavior**: Apply the same retry logic across different network automation scripts
 - **Detailed Logging**: Track retry attempts and failures for debugging

-## Dependencies

-The project requires the following Python packages:
-- `requests>=2.31.0`
-- `urllib3>=2.0.7`

-## Troubleshooting

-Common issues and solutions:

-1. **ImportError: No module named 'torero'**
-   - Ensure you have installed all dependencies from requirements.txt
-   - Check if Python is in your PATH
-   - Try using `python3 -m pip install` instead of just `pip`

-2. **Permission Denied Errors**
-   - Ensure you have the necessary permissions to access network devices
-   - Check if your credentials are correctly configured

-3. **Retry Logic Not Working**
-   - Verify that the decorator is properly attached to your service
-   - Check the auto-retry-deco.json configuration
-   - Ensure the max-retries parameter is set appropriately

-## Contributing

-Feel free to submit issues and enhancement requests!

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.